The purpose of the Tenancy management manual is to outline the processes by which the we manage public housing tenancy related matters.

 Account reconciliation and identifying possible sources for account discrepancies can be requested by a tenant at any time.

-Home visits and inspections of public housing properties are initially undertaken to assist new tenants in their transition to public housing.
-This is to discuss any tenancy or maintenance issues.
-Staff must ensure their safety at all times during a home visit and undertake a risk assessment where necessary.
+Home visits and inspections of public housing properties are first undertaken to help new tenants in their transition to public housing, and to discuss any tenancy or maintenance issues.
+You need to make sure you are safe at all times during a home visit and undertake a risk assessment where necessary.

 Tenancy breaches operational guidelines